Palm Sunday Lesson

 Do you think anyone at Pilate's parade heard about Jesus' parade?
 Heard what the crowd had shouted?
 Let's see what unfolds in the week ahead.

-Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels (see link below), pages 305-306.
+Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels, pages 305-306; and the writings of Amy-Jill Levine, et. al. See link below.

 Luke 19:28-40 (NRSV)